APogue/APogue.github.io/projects/codebook.md

   - `moderate`: At least 5 sources **across ecosystems**, including **at least two sources** with general public reach (e.g., LAist, local media)
   - `high`: At least 5 sources with cross-ecosystem or mainstream pickup (e.g., LAT, NYT, CNN) **or** viral social media exposure (≥ 100k views/interactions)

   Note: 1.
 Code the **highest qualifying level**.
 All counts are minimum thresholds.
 2. This variable is inclusive of all incidents that meet the inclusion rule.
 Incidents coded as `network-amplified`, `moderate`, or `high` necessarily meet the ≥ 5-source threshold due to the replication dynamics of media ecosystems.
 No qualifying incident is excluded on source-count grounds alone.
 3. Reflects the degree of public visibility *at the time of the incident*, not retrospective amplification.
 Only sources published within 14 days of the incident contribute to the level assigned.
-This ensures media coverage functions as a proxy for real-time administrative visibility and potential public pressure.
-This is to ensure that `media_coverage_level` is with respect to an incident alone.
+This ensures media coverage functions as a proxy for real-time administrative visibility and potential public pressure and that `media_coverage_level` is with respect to an incident alone.
 Some incidents appear much later as part of an aggregate group of incidents (reflecting reporting on a task force report for example) or serve as context alongside more serious incidents; these cases that technically qualify it for mainstream pickup are disregarded.

 - **`location`**
   Location where the incident took place
   → `on-campus`, `off-campus`, `other`

-- **`incident_policy`**
+- **`policy_status`**
   Whether the incident violated or complied with a campus policy in effect at the time (e.g., TPM, student conduct, anti-discrimination).
   → `compliant`, `violated`, `combination`, `unclear`, `contested`
   - `compliant` → The incident clearly followed all applicable policies